-Applies to: VisualSVN Server 3.7
+Applies to: VisualSVN Server 3.7 and later

 Replication Certificate is a conventional SSL/TLS certificate that conforms to the requirements listed below.
 You have to configure Replication Certificates on both master and slave servers in order to use certificate-based authentication for replication.

 Should be installed in the Local Machine certificate store and have an

 Tip The Replication Certificate Selection dialog only displays the certificates from the Local Machine that have an associated private key.
 All other certificates are omitted from the list.

 Should have the following purposes (Extended Key Usage):

 - If the server acts only as a master VDFS server, the Replication Certificate must have Server Authentication purpose.